contaware/git-docs-notes/README.md

 where git.exe
 ```

-If it's no the first, then open the Environment Variables dialog, under System variables select the `Path` variable, press Edit... and Move Up the `C:\Program Files\Git\cmd` directory to the top.
+If it's not the first, then open the Environment Variables dialog, under System variables select the `Path` variable, press Edit... and Move Up the `C:\Program Files\Git\cmd` directory to the top.
 Now close and reopen your terminal to confirm the correct version.

 ## Config